louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### Diagnosis, management, and treatment of female genital mutilation or cutting in girls [^7251d35c].
 Pediatrics (2020).
 High credibility.

-FGM/C ICD-10 coding and WHO classification—Female genital mutilation/cutting (FGM/C) categories map to specific ICD-10 codes and WHO subtype definitions: Female genital mutilation, type I is coded N90.811 and corresponds to partial excision of the clitoris and/or prepuce with subtypes Ia (removal of prepuce only) and Ib (partial or total removal of clitoris and prepuce); type II is coded N90.812 and corresponds to partial or total removal of the clitoris and labia minora, with or without excision of the labia majora, with subtypes IIa (removal of labia minora only), IIb (partial removal of the clitoris and labia minora), and IIc (partial removal of the clitoris, labia minora and majora); type III is coded N90.813 and corresponds to infibulation with subtypes IIIa (removal and apposition of the labia minora) and IIIb (removal and apposition of the labia majora); and other female genital mutilation is coded N90.818 and corresponds to unclassified procedures including piercing.
+FGM/C ICD-10 coding and WHO classification — Female genital mutilation/cutting (FGM/C) categories map to specific ICD-10 codes and WHO subtype definitions: Female genital mutilation, type I is coded N90.811 and corresponds to partial excision of the clitoris and/or prepuce with subtypes Ia (removal of prepuce only) and Ib (partial or total removal of clitoris and prepuce); type II is coded N90.812 and corresponds to partial or total removal of the clitoris and labia minora, with or without excision of the labia majora, with subtypes IIa (removal of labia minora only), IIb (partial removal of the clitoris and labia minora), and IIc (partial removal of the clitoris, labia minora and majora); type III is coded N90.813 and corresponds to infibulation with subtypes IIIa (removal and apposition of the labia minora) and IIIb (removal and apposition of the labia majora); and other female genital mutilation is coded N90.818 and corresponds to unclassified procedures including piercing.

 ---

 ### Diagnosis and management of hymenal variants: ACOG committee opinion, number 780 [^57af669a].
 Obstetrics and Gynecology (2019).
 High credibility.

-Management timing—The document states that the ideal time for surgical intervention on hymenal tissue is before the onset of pain and after onset of pubertal development.
+Management timing — The document states that the ideal time for surgical intervention on hymenal tissue is before the onset of pain and after onset of pubertal development.

 ---